Consumer medicine information

 There are usually no symptoms of glaucoma.
 The only way of knowing that you have glaucoma is to have your eye pressure, optic nerve and visual field checked by an eye specialist or optometrist.
 If glaucoma is not treated it can lead to serious problems, including total blindness.
 In fact, untreated glaucoma is one of the most common causes of blindness.

-Although GANFORT® 0.3/5 eye drops help control your condition, they will not cure it.
+Although GANFORT® 0.3/5 eye drops help control your condition, it does not cure it.

 Do not use GANFORT® 0.3/5 eye drops if: